Advanced Therapy for Abdominal Scarring and Adhesions

 Abdominal Adhesion Treatment Options

 Some medical doctors attempt to release adhesions via laparoscopic or open abdominal surgery, but surgery to treat adhesions can actually cause new adhesions to form.
-Physical therapy for abdominal adhesions uses non-invasive alternative approaches to break up scar tissue and release adhesions while enhancing the integrity of associated tissues.
+Holistic physical therapy for abdominal adhesions uses non-invasive alternative approaches to break up scar tissue and release adhesions while enhancing the integrity of associated tissues.

 Alternative approaches for safe and effective adhesion therapy include: